Churchill, Truman and Poker on the Train to Fulton, March 1946

-How Harry fleeced Winston at poker, and the archetypal Englishman wished to be born again…
+How Harry fleeced Winston at poker, and the PM wished to be born again…

 The Hillsdale College Churchill Project is closing in on finishing Winston S. Churchill, the official biography.
 At thirty-one volumes, it is the longest on record and will have taken fifty-six years to complete.
 It is an honor to be part of the team now reviewing proofs for the penultimate document (companion) volume.
 This runs from August 1945, after Churchill was turned out of office, through September 1951, when he was about to regain it.
 The last volume (1951-65) will be published next year, with suitable celebrations.